LuizSoares1/EFI-Asrock-B360M-Fat4al1ty/README.md

-<p style="text-transform:uppercase">This is my EFI folder from MB Asrock B360m F4T4L1TY</p>
+This is my EFI folder from MB Asrock B360m F4T4L1TY

 My pc setting is:
 <ul>